Showing posts with label Managing People. Show all posts

 Demonstrating Servant Leadership

 Rather than demanding loyalty through dominance, Jesus led by example.
 He washed his disciples' feet, a gesture unheard of for a leader in his time (John 13:3-17).
 This act of humility taught them the essence of serving others out of love rather than obligation.
 His leadership was based on service, showing them a way to live rather than imposing rules upon them.
 It was also more than mere leading by example.
-It was showing how HE alone was the fulfillment of Scripture and was the sole model of obedience.
+It showed how HE alone was the fulfillment of Scripture and was the sole model of obedience.
 The Jesus in us should likewise do GOD's will in our lives, not us.
-This is how Jesus' leadership is.
+This is how Jesus' leadership brand is.

 Allowing Doubts and Questions